[DEARBORN PUBLIC LIBRARY -- SEPTEMBER -- AFTERNOON]

 [FADE OUT]

-[MARISSA’S CAR — OUTSIDE HER CONDO — MADISON, WISONSIN]
+[MARISSA’S CAR — OUTSIDE HER CONDO — MADISON, WISCONSIN]

 NARRATOR/LUNDY (Voice-Over):